-The Aid and Attendance (A&A) Pension provides benefits for veterans and surviving spouses who require the regular attendance of another person to assist in eating, bathing, dressing and undressing or taking care of the needs of nature.
+The Aid and Attendance (A&A) Pension provides benefits for veterans and surviving spouses who require the regular attendance of another person to assist in eating, bathing, dressing, undressing, or taking care of the needs of nature.
 It also includes individuals who are blind or a patient in a nursing home because of mental or physical incapacity.
-Assisted care in an assisting living facility also qualifies.
-To qualify for A&A it needs to be established by your physician that you require daily assistance by others to dress, undress, bathing, cooking, eating, taking on or off of prosthetics, leave home etc. You DO NOT have to require assistance with all of these.
+Assisted care in an assisted living facility also qualifies.
+To qualify for A&A it needs to be established by your physician that you require daily assistance from others to dress, undress, bathe, cooking, eat, take on or off of prosthetics, leave home, etc. You DO NOT have to require assistance with all of these.
 There simply needs to be adequate medical evidence that you cannot function completely on your own.

 The A&A Pension can provide up to $1,632 per month to a veteran, $1,055 per month to a surviving spouse, or $1,949 per month to a couple*.

 Eligibility must be proven by filing the proper Veterans Application for Pension or Compensation.
 (Form 21-534 surviving spouse) (Form 21-526 Veteran.)
 This application will require a copy of DD-214 (see below for more information) or separation papers, Medical Evaluation from a physician, current medical issues, net worth limitations, and net income, along with out-of-pocket Medical Expenses.